Self-Hosting Guide

 Step 7: Deploy

-Section titled “Step 7: Deploy”Push any commit to main, or go to Actions → Deploy → Run workflow.
+Section titled “Step 7: Deploy”Go to Actions → Deploy Production → Run workflow.
+Choose the main branch.
+No commit is needed after the environment is configured.

 The workflow: